220919-Reston-Java-React-AWS/reviews/week-1.md

         - final method: cannot be overridden
         - final class: cannot be extended
         - final variable: value cannot be changed
+- Generics
+    - Specify types as parameters
+    - Allows us to avoid type-safety issues (ClassCastException)
+    - Enforces type checking for methods
+    - Commonly used with collections to specify type stored in a collection

 # Memory Managemnet
 - Call Stack